Blind4life/trash/README.md

 * Times is all we need.
    According to Phillippa Lally's famouse theory, It may take 66 days in average to form a habit, and the number of our rewards corresponds to it .

   Little planet is a single page web application that helps people forming habit, and we inplement all these habit forming pattern into our app design.
-We allow users to setup specific goals and set times needed to achieve this goal, so
+We allow users to setup specific goals and set times needed to achieve this goal, everytime user complete small goal, they need to click-in on our app and will receive a random card as stage reward, after user complete a certain goal(click-in enough time), little planet back-end will save this goal in libray to let user review in future. and user can review all rewards they get in gallary page.

+## Team Checklist
+&emsp;&emsp;Following are some key point to check the outcome of our team:
+* Build a working single page application that has all features we mentioned above.
+* Design more attractive UI and improve the quality of our programm to attract more users.
+* Raise awareness of scientific habit forming among our user group, help users to become self-decipline.

+## System demo